4tydev/4typs/README.md

 ### Bonus Tip ###

 It's not a tip, just a friendly message that I believe in your hard work! :)

+## Breast Cancer Prevention ##

+Since October is Breast Cancer Prevention Month.
+I want to dedicate this 4typ to the most beautiful people in this universe: women!
+A lot of my followers are either female musicians or music lovers so I want to dedicate this 4typ to you!

+## Typ 1 ##

+Always explore yourself continously.
+Check for lumps and for any type of abnormality if needed!
+Always try to take care of yourself!

+## Typ 2 ##

+If you are over 30, take exams as regularly as possible!
+The sooner you get to check yourself, the better!
+It's better to get an experts opinion!

+## Typ 3 ##

+Eat healthy and drink or eat as much animal supplements as you can.
+For example vegetables, fruits, and milks made from soy, almond, etc.

+## Bonus 4typ ##

+Inform other women about the risk of breast cancer.
+Its always a good idea to talk about your problems to people who have the same fears as you!
+Always remember that you are strong!!!!!

+"Take care" is not just a message, you have to take it seriously.